Personality Barriers to Communication

 • Unexpected or disproportionate emotional responses during discussions.

-• Where one person dominates the conversation, or the other withdraws.
+• Where one person dominates the conversation, the other withdraws.

 While personality barriers can’t be entirely eliminated due to inherent trait differences, they can be significantly reduced.
 Through self-awareness, training, and adopting adaptive communication strategies, individuals can learn to navigate these barriers effectively.
 The goal is to manage and mitigate their impact rather than remove them outright.